Vyral/jeff-riber/_posts/2022-10-31-how-to-handle-the-house-of-a-deceased-family-member.md

 ---
 layout: post
-title: How To Handle the House After a Loss
+title: Dealing With the Legal Issues Related to a Loved One’s House
 date: 2022-10-31 07:00:00
 tags:
   - Home Buyer Tips